-Figure 3-12 Quick Setup - Static IP
+Figure 3-10 Quick Setup - Static IP

 - IP Address This is the WAN IP address as seen by external users on the Internet (including your ISP).
-Your ISP will provide you with the IP address you need to enter here.
-Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address.
-Your IPS will provide you with the subnet mask which is usually 255.255.255.0. - Default Gateway Your ISP will provide you with the Gateway address which is the ISP server's address.
-Enter the gateway IP address into the box if required. - > Primary DNS - Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 5.
-Click Next to continue, the Wireless settings page will appear as shown in Figure 3-13.
+Enter the IP address into the field. - Subnet Mask The Subnet Mask is used for the WAN IP address, it is usually 255.255.255.0. - > Default Gateway - Enter the gateway IP address into the box if required. - > Primary DNS - Enter the DNS Server IP address into the box if required. - > Secondary DNS If your ISP provides another DNS server, enter it into this field. - 4.
+Click Next to continue, the Wireless settings page will appear as shown in Figure 3-11.